A new museum room for Pavese’s unpublished material

 Ph.
 Manuele Galante

-Our new collections of Pavese’s unpublished material
+Our new collections of Pavese’s unpublished and original material

 Dialoghi (dialogues) is the new room of the Pavese museum, inaugurated during the Pavese Prize 2022 and designed around the copy of Dialogues with Leucò where the writer left his last message.
 A name meant as an invitation to start a dialogue with the work and the poetics of Cesare Pavese, surrounded by his books, words and landscapes.